Fran250599/Python-List-Example/README.md

 # Python-List-Example
-> Basic python example with exceptions to practice my Python knowledge
+> Basic python example with exceptions to practice.